-Transition planning for your child’s next step is never easy, especially if your son or daughter has a visual impairment.
-At a Perkins School for the Blind workshop for parents, Transition Coordinator Denise Fitzgerald shared advice on how to help children gain the skills and confidence they need to successfully transition from school to adult life.
+Transition planning for your child’s next step is never easy, especially if your son or daughter is blind or has a visual impairment.
+At a Perkins School for the Blind workshop for parents, Transition Coordinator Denise Fitzgerald shared advice on how to help your student gain the skills and confidence they need to successfully transition from school to adult life.
 Here are 10 of her tips:

 - Begin with the end in mind.
 Parents should start by envisioning a challenging, fulfilling life for their child.
 Does it consist of college?
 A job?
 A home of their own?
 “Don’t just think about their graduation day, go further,” said Fitzgerald.
 “Expand your thinking about what your student might be doing (next).”
 Transition is the beginning, not the end.